Surface-Enhanced Raman Spectroscopy (SERS) Substrates

 • Outside of Vacuum

-The RCT4M Surface-Enhanced Raman Spectroscopy Substrate is designed for use in SERS to enhance Raman scattered signal by orders of magnitude.
-The gold-coated textured quartz substrate enables sensitivity down to parts per billion,* allowing for the measurement of low sample concentrations with significantly lower laser powers in comparison to standard Raman spectroscopy.
+The RCT4M and RCT10M Surface-Enhanced Raman Spectroscopy Substrates are designed for use in SERS to enhance Raman scattered signal by orders of magnitude.
+The gold-coated textured quartz substrates enable sensitivity down to parts per billion,* allowing for the measurement of low sample concentrations with significantly lower laser powers in comparison to standard Raman spectroscopy.
+More than 90% of each chip's top surface is SERS active.

-The SERS substrate is optimized for 785 nm laser excitation and is compatible with Thorlabs' Modular Raman Spectroscopy Kit and Portable Raman Spectrometer.
-Aqueous samples can be placed directly on the top gold-coated side of the substrate.
+These SERS substrates are optimized for 785 nm laser excitation and are compatible with Thorlabs' Modular Raman Spectroscopy Kit and Portable Raman Spectrometer.
+Aqueous samples can be placed directly on the top gold-coated side of a substrate.
 When mounting to a Raman system, the excitation laser should be incident on this surface.
-Please note that the SERS substrate is single-use and washing is not recommended.
+The RCT4M SERS substrate is compatible with the CDH45 adapter for square optics.
+Please note that the SERS substrates are single-use and washing is not recommended.

-The SERS substrate is packaged inside a vacuum sealed bag.
-For best performance, it is recommended to use the substrate within 6 months when outside of vacuum.
+The SERS substrates are packaged inside a vacuum sealed bag.
+For best performance, it is recommended to use the substrates within 6 months when outside of vacuum.

 *Sensitivity is dependent on the experimental conditions, including the analyte, incident laser power, and integration time.